JSON-Pattern Engine

 Result

-Pattern-JSON will match to all Source-JSON where account_context.accountName
+Pattern-JSON will match to all Source-JSON where account_context.accountName will contain "_core-".

 Logical Expression - Comparator "exists"